censoredplanet/censoredplanet/docs/satellitev1.rst

 ############
-Satellite v1
+Satellite-v1
 ############
 Satellite is Censored Planet's tool to detect DNS interference.
 Refer to the following papers for more details:

 * `Global Measurement of DNS Manipulation <https://censoredplanet.org/assets/Pearce2017b.pdf>`_
 * `Satellite: Joint Analysis of CDNs and Network-Level Interference <https://censoredplanet.org/assets/Scott2016a.pdf>`_

-Satellite v1 corresponds to measurements from 2018 to December 2020.
+Satellite-v1 corresponds to measurements from 2018 to February 2021.
 See Satellite v2 for documentation on measurements taken after this date.

 The published data has the following directory structure: ::